Tetcha/FigureShop/readme.md

 - ### Both Role Action
      - Login, register new account and logout
-     - Change password
 - ### Customer Role Action
      - Add new product to cart
+     - Change quantity, remove product in cart
-     - Checkout or cancel in cart
+     - Checkout in cart
      - Checking order information
 - ### Admin Role Action
-     - Create new product
+     -
      - Update information for a product
-     - Checkout (2 options ) or cancel order
      - Manage all product
+          - Create new product
+          - Update information of product
+          - Delete product
+          - Search product
      - Manage all order
+          - Update information of order
+          - Search order

 ## Technology